Billplz/Billplz-for-WooCommerce/readme.txt

 * NEW: Clear cart option on checkout
 * CHANGED: Corrected Plugin URL
 * IMPROVED: Plugin file structure

-= 3.11 =
-* SECURITY: Amount spoofing issue has been fixed.

-= 3.10 =
-* REMOVED: Backwards compatible checks are removed
-* REMOVED: Auto Submit option.
-No longer supported by API
-* IMPROVED: Receipt URL can now easily tracked by cliking on it
-* IMPROVED: Billplz API Call using WordPress Library (wp_safe_remote_post)
-* NEW: Compatible with Windows-Based Server hosting
-* NEW: Option to choose type of payment validation

 == Installation ==